luismayta/challenge/frontend/README.rst

 Figure 3:

-After signing up, users will not belong to an company, so when they log in for the first time, they should be prompted to join an company (or create a new one).
+After signing up, users doesn't belong to any company yet, so when they log in for the first time, they should be prompted to join an company (or create a new one).